 And there’s something about that that sounded kind of wrong too.
 Certainly, the process of making scientific discoveries, uncovering new insights, this all involves highly skilled, honed, even apprenticed, techniques.
 But science today also represents a certain kind of worldview, whether it’s reductionist or emergentist, biophysical or meteorological.
 Science touches the very fabric of how we understand our existence and our persistence in the world.

 And as science has gained this traction in shaping our worldviews, it’s become inextricably entangled with the philosophical and the religious positions we hold.
 And it’s in this tangled web of worldviews and epistemologies [that] it’s easy to imagine that philosophy and religion are just outmoded forms of knowledge production.
-The techniques these disciplines use have just been replaced by the better questions that science asks.
+The techniques, these disciplines, have just been replaced by the better questions that science asks.

 So for me, I think there’s maybe no greater debt that I owe to Professor Goldstein than that she’s thoroughly problematized this kind of narrative of natural science as progressive, and philosophy as just some repository of knowledge in some eternal unchanging form.
 Like science, what constitutes good reasoning and beautiful knowledge in philosophy is also changing.
 It’s pressed forward by methodologically investigating the world in ways that we previously thought unimaginable.
 As I read her and hear her tonight, I think she’s advocating for a constructive philosophy, not mere philosophical history that canonizes our favorite philosopher as the eternal purveyor of the right account.